-In-vitro cell models are used for disease modelling, for screening active substances and for toxicity tests, as well as for fundamental research into the development and organization of diverse types of tissue.
-Based on our expertise in the fields of cell biology, material sciences and coatings, as well as microsensor systems and microfluidics (design, production and integration), we develop microreactors for short-term and long-term studies on cell aggregates.
-These reactors allow cells to be cultured under controlled physiological conditions.
-The integration of microsensors into these systems allows, for the very first time, the continual measurement of cell vitality or metabolites for up to one month in real time.
-In comparison to conventional endpoint analyses, this approach provides far more immediate access to an understanding of the mechanisms of action.
-Along with concept creation and the development of micro-bioreactors, we also conduct in-vitro analyses to assess the hepatotoxicity of chemical substances.
+In vitro cell models are used as disease models in drug screenings and toxicity tests and in basic research to develop and organize various tissue types.
+Based on our expertise in cell biology, material sciences and coatings, as well as microsensors and microfluidics (design, manufacturing and integration), we develop microreactors for short- and long-term studies on cell tissue.
+These reactors ensure a cell culture under controlled physiological conditions.
+By integrating microsensors into these systems, we can for the first time extend continuous real-time measurements of cell vitality or metabolites to up to one month.
+Compared to conventional endpoint measurements, this approach provides a much more in-depth and direct access to the understanding of drug mechanisms.
+In addition to the design and development of microbioreactors, we realize in vitro studies to evaluate the liver toxicity of chemical substances.